 18th May 2022

 Never ones to settle of late, Chessington isn’t just fixing up the ride system of Seastorm.
-The rides centre piece, which was refreshed just a few seasons ago, is seeing some fantastic new theming additions.
-A large ship and tentacle have been installed.
-With a broken mast being added towards the end of our visit.
+The rides centrepiece was refreshed just a few seasons ago.
+It is now seeing some fantastic new theming additions, with a large ship and tentacle now installed.
+A broken mast was also being added at the end of our visit.

 A lot of work is going on around the site, with fencing now up across most of the ride queues.
 The area is really starting to all come together and we cannot wait to see it all completed and back open!

 Trawler Trouble fresh from a brief refurbishment has been freshly painted and is sporting a new colour scheme.
 Formerly known as Timber Tug Boat from Thorpe Park, this Zamperla Rockin’ Tug ride looks nearly new!
 The fresh colours look set to tie in nicely with the new colours of Shipwreck Coast.